Hiatal Hernia Surgery in Johnson City, TN

 The board certified general surgeons at John Lawson Surgical Group specialize in the diagnosis and treatment of hiatal hernias.
-Learn about hiatal hernias and your treatment options, or schedule your consultation at our offices in Johnson City or Kingsport, TN today.
+Learn about hiatal hernias and your treatment options, or schedule your consultation at our offices in Johnson City, TN today.

 What Causes a Hiatal Hernia?

 Generally, the membrane that connects the chest the diaphragm keeps the stomach in place.
 However, due to:

 the membrane can degenerate, which may force a segment of the stomach into the chest cavity, following the esophagus.
 We find that mostly middle-aged people to the elderly are the ones who suffer from Hiatal Hernias the most frequently.
 However, it is not rare that a younger individual will need treatment for a Hiatal Hernia.

 Common Symptoms of Hiatal Hernias

 Most people won’t know if they have a hiatal hernia or not.
 It doesn’t cause symptoms by itself.
 However, there are things that someone who may have a hiatal hernia may notice:

 - Acid Reflux

 - A foreign feeling of air pressure